msyamkumar/cs220-s22-projects/p10/README.md

 ### #Q19: List all the unique video titles which have Minecraft tags.

 Your output should be a **list** of video titles.
 Note that a Minecraft tag is not just a tag that says 'minecraft'.
 It is any tag that **contains the substring 'minecraft'**, such as the tag 'minecraft funny'.

+**Correction**: Do a case-insensitive match when checking if a tag contains "minecraft".

 **Requirements:**
 - Use `bucketize`, and store the result to `tag_buckets`